sahara101/Movie-Roulette/README.md

 ```

 # Plex Client Config
+Needed for Apple TV and iPhone (as tested).

 For the atvscan to find the Apple TV it needs to be in the same network, this is done by the docker host network mode.

 Navigate to settings and set 'Advertise as player' to 'On'